Why you shouldn’t take a client’s money

 I burst a lot of bubbles.
 Not because I’m a jerk, not because of my ego, but because I’m relentless in determining fit and value with every client I work with in my business.
 I only take on projects where it’s likely going to be a win-win.

 Which is why I tell potential clients not to hire me all the time.
 Sometimes more than once a week.
 Their reactions vary too: some are mad, some are upset and some totally get it.
 I write them long emails because I feel bad that I must break up our business relationship before it ever even gets off the ground.
 But I do it anyway.
 Because I have to.
 For their sake, and my own.
+You can be an asshole to yourself (since it’s your company), but no else should.

 I only take on clients that I’m sure I can help.